 So it’s a feeling that is easy to ignore.

-This all sounds a bit vague…
+Okay, that’s all very happy clappy, but this all sounds a bit vague…

 I agree, It’s a difficult thing to pin down and describe, but it is one of the underlying principles of composition.

-It is the foundation stone from which every great photograph is created.
+The ‘moment of inspiration’ is the foundation stone from which every great photograph is created.